 With the rising numbers of patients seen at the hospital for behavioral health diagnoses, the number of injuries to staff members due to combative patients also increased.
 Utilizing the preventable harm index, the employee safety team determined the importance of reducing staff member injuries due to combative patients.
 Patients admitted with behavioral health diagnoses are serviced in the hospital's Emergency Department, in-patient behavioral health unit, and in-patient crisis stabilization unit.
-In addition to these areas with a dedicated behavioral health focus, patients with other health conditions along with their behavioral health diagnosis may be serviced on other medical units.
-Due to the large range of locations where patients with these diagnoses are admitted, it was necessary to provide expansive training and services to reduce employee injuries (Barr, Miller, Principe & Milliken, 2017).
+In addition to these areas with a dedicated behavioral health focus, patients with other health conditions along with their behavioral health diagnoses are admitted, it was necessary to provide expansive training and services to reduce employee injuries (Barr, Miller, Principe & Milliken, 2017).